 The family-friendly hike at Trillium Falls in Redwood National Park takes you through old-growth redwoods, ferns, fir trees, maples, and trillium flowers to a small waterfall deep in the forest.
 This is a must stop on your visit to the redwoods!

 Redwood National Park is home to Roosevelt elk, one of the largest types of deer.
-This day use area is a popular spot to safely observe these impressive mammals that were nearly hunted to extinction prior to park protection.
+The Elk Meadow Day Use Area is a popular spot to safely observe these impressive mammals that were nearly hunted to extinction prior to park protection.

 During low tide, take the ½ mile trail down the coastal cliffs at Enderts Beach for a chance to see the marine wildlife in these tide pools.

 If you visit Redwood National Park in the spring, this 17-mile, one-way road is worth the drive.
-The road starts in old-growth redwoods before opening up to prairies covered in wildflowers.
+Bald Hills Scenic Drive starts in old-growth redwoods before opening up to prairies covered in wildflowers.
 Also be on the lookout for Roosevelt elk and black bears.
 On a clear day, you might even catch views of the Pacific Ocean.

 After flowing more than 250 miles, this spot is where the Klamath River meets the Pacific Ocean.
 Don’t forget your binoculars!
-This is a popular spot to see a variety of marine and bird wildlife.
+The popular Klamath River Overlook is the best place to see a variety of marine and bird wildlife.
 Sometimes, whales and seals can even be spotted.

 While looking out to the ocean at Gold Bluffs Beach, you will hear the sounds of the waves crashing with steep sea cliffs to your back.